Keeping your data safe, secure and confidential.

 Personal data may also contain data relating to criminal convictions and offences.

-For the purposes of safeguarding and processing criminal conviction and offence data responsibly, this data is treated in the same manner as special categories of personal data, where I am legally required to comply with specific data processing requirements.
+For the purposes of safeguarding and processing criminal conviction and offence data responsibly, this data is treated in the same manner as special categories of personal data, where Graeme is legally required to comply with specific data processing requirements.

 PERSONAL DATA Graeme COLLECTS